warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240901_050012797.MP.jpg]]

 The wooden man effigy in the center of Black Rock City burns on Saturday night after a fireworks show.
 Many burners consider this their final day and depart the following morning.
-So, to many, the burning of the man represents the last hurrah of Burning Man.
+So, to many, the burning of the man represents the last hurrah of Burning Man -- and the atmosphere is buzzing as a result.

-Prior to man burn, everyone gets in position to watch.
+Prior to man burn, everyone gets in position to watch it.
 There is method to this madness.
-Art cars park in tight concentric circles around the Man.
+Art cars park first, in tight concentric circles around the Man.
 Individuals park their bikes outside the art cars.
-The cars all blast music and give out gifts (my group was near a photobooth car and jellybean car) so everyone dances in their groups while the Fire Conclave performs fire dancing all around the man.
+The cars all blast music for ambience and give out gifts (my group was near a photobooth and jellybean car... and I ate a lot of candy) so everyone parties in their groups while the Fire Conclave fire dances around the man.

-This all occurs at night so there's a beautiful glimmering rainbow of LEDs everywhere you look.
+This all occurs as the sun is setting.
+So there's a beautiful glimmering rainbow of LEDs everywhere you look.

 ![[PXL_20240901_061031631.MP.jpg]]
 _In this photo: the Mayan Warrior, a huge art car with a stupidly powerful laser_

 ![[PXL_20240901_045659179.MP.jpg]]
-_Stupidly powerful._
+_Stupidly powerful.
+At nighttime you can spot this laser from literally anywhere on playa_

-OK I'm getting tired of writing and this post is getting insanely long.
+OK I'm getting bored of writing and this article is getting insanely long.
 I'll be more brief from here on out.

 After the man burns, people strip naked and run around the embers.
 That's cool.

-Almost immediately after the man was reduced to embers, a dust storm rolled in and mixed with the soot.
+Almost immediately after the man was reduced to embers, a dust storm rolled in, mixing with the soot and trashing visibility conditions.
 I double-masked up and explored with Catmandu.

 ![[PXL_20240901_063708112.MP.jpg]]

 ![[PXL_20240901_063739492.MP.jpg]]
-_Visibility is totally gone.
-But it's vibey.
+_You can only see like 20 feet on front of you.
+I kind of enjoyed this?
 [Video](https://photos.app.goo.gl/ApkBSHmzFeRChsbT7)_

-Had a great night partying until I had to return home to pack my things.
+Had a great night partying until I had to return home to IL to pack my things.
 I'm leaving in <2 days.

 ### Temple burn and strike: [[2024-09-02]]

-Temple burn is the day after Man burn and has a starkly different atmosphere.
-Imagine tens of thousands of people, huddled around a burning building in near absolute silence.
+Temple burn is the day after Man burn and has a very different atmosphere.
+It's literally tens of thousands of people huddled around a burning building in near-complete silence.
+Very spiritual.
 Many people cry.
-It's a somber occasion because the temple's burn honors the memories of passed loved ones.
-When I visited the temple a few days before it burned, its walls were plastered top to bottom with photos of passed loved ones and long messages celebrating their lives.
-The temple is silent.
+It's a somber occasion because the temple's burn honors the memories of loved ones who have passed away.
+When I visited the temple a few days before it burned, its walls were plastered top to bottom with photos of people and pets accompanied by long messages celebrating their lives.
+The temple is largely silent as you walk through.
 I didn't take any interior photos out of respect.
-But here's what the outside looked like:
+But here's what the outside looked like at night:

 ![[PXL_20240829_094812254.MP.jpg]]
-_As you can see, the Temple is much larger than the Man_
+_The Temple is much larger than the Man_

-On the night of temple burn I was juggling meal prep and frantically packing my things since I would be leaving the next day.
-A dust storm was also starting to roll in.
+On the night of temple burn I was juggling meal prep and frantically packing my things since I'd be leaving the following morning.
+A dust storm was brewing right as it became time to leave for temple...

 ![[PXL_20240902_025302044.MP.jpg]]
 _Dusty.
 [Video](https://photos.app.goo.gl/V7ELmuRyBsHDZAM86)_

-I left camp late, around 8pm, and biked out with Jesse.
-In the distance we could see the temple flaring:
+I left camp late, around 8pm, to bike out with Jesse.
+In the distance we saw the temple flaring up:

 ![[original_bd27beba-4227-4361-8a6e-3466f4a2e266_PXL_20240902_030436984.MP.jpg]]
 _Second sun_

 Visibility conditions rapidly deteriorated upon approach.
-The dust storm worsened and mixed with the soot to create visibility conditions worse than yesterday's.
-It was neat to watch the temple burn with this atmosphere, though:
+The dust storm worsened and again mixed with the soot to create visibility conditions far worse than yesterday's.
+I could only see ~10-15 feet on front of me.

+The dust made for atmospheric temple burn conditions, though:

 ![[original_4fb05650-49d8-4271-aacd-958bf12548a5_PXL_20240902_031433081.MP.jpg]]
+_You can't even see the flame_

-Occasionally, the wind would blow away the dust for a glimpse of the remnants:
+In waves, the wind would blow away the dust for a brief glimpse of the embers:

 ![[PXL_20240902_031641442.MP.jpg]]
 _Very quiet_

+I didn't stay till the embers became safe to approach due to the increasing dust.
 The walk to the bikes was quiet.
 The bike ride home was not though -- everyone got caught in the storm.
-Jesse and I barely connected with BRC at the 10 o'clock street, nearly careening into deep playa.
-Our visibility was limited to ~10-15 feet on front of us.
+My and Jesse's bike path barely intersected with BRC at the 10 o'clock street.
+Any further and we'd have careened into deep playa.

 ![[PXL_20240902_033425332.MP.jpg]]
+_This is what the bike ride back looked like.
+The blue glow is an art car_

-But we made it back to IL safely.
+But we returned to IL safely.
+We crowded into the kitchen which was smaller due to being half torn-down, but still insulated against the dust.
 The slow trickle of dusty people stumbling into the kitchen was funny.
-We all took polaroids and photos together.
+We all took photos together.

 ![[PXL_20240902_040724695.MP.jpg]]
-_A little dusty_
+_D u s t y_

 Late in the evening I packed up all my things and my tent in the dust ([funny video](https://photos.app.goo.gl/eRngcZiRnd5XPS3dA) of this).
 I put my luggage on the camp truck this time, not the bus, and curled up on a mattress pad in the shared air conditioned yurt for bed.